jsio-private/docker-jsdoc/jsio-preprocess/readme.md

 ### Container Usage

 This project was originally intended to be used inside of a docker container, with a single command line call.

+If there is not a markdown readme specified in the `conf.json` file, the gulp task will try to find a readme for the repository.

-So there are some useful command line arguments to help:
+Command line arguments to help:

     -c <path>
         The path to the conf.json object for this project